Albany (AIN)

 13. Is Now The Time To Buy Albany?

 Albany falls short of our quality standards.
-First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its sturdy operating margins show it has disciplined cost controls, the downside is its diminishing returns show management's prior bets haven't worked out.
+To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its sturdy operating margins show it has disciplined cost controls, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Albany’s P/E ratio based on the next 12 months is 17x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+Albany’s P/E ratio based on the next 12 months is 20.3x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are superior stocks to buy right now.